DevsparZeroGitHubUser/hello-world/READMECordovaLite.md

 | successCallback | Callback function for returning the success results of `deployScanner` function.
 It will be represented as JSON format. |
 | errorCallback   | Callback function for returning the error results of `deployScanner` function.
 It will be represented as String format. |

-After `successCallback` is called, the app must call the below function to confirm the results of the `successCallback`.
-This means that the SDK will confirmed that the `deployScanner` function is considered as completed and will be charged as per overall onboarding transaction.
-Failure to do so would mean that for each `deployScanner` call, the SDK will charged each of the call.
+After `successCallback` is called, the app must call the function below to confirm the results of the `successCallback`.
+This means that the SDK will confirm that the `deployScanner` function is considered as completed and will be charged (billed) as per overall onboarding transaction.
+Failure to do so would mean that for each `deployScanner` call, the SDK will charged (billed) each of the call.
 ```javascript
 cordova.plugins.XenditySDK.completeScanDeployment(String onBoardingID, JSONObject metaCardResult, JSONObject cardResult, int scanType, successCallback, errorCallback);
 ```